roitraining/ux-designers-training/devex-for-ux/labs/01-deploy-vms.md

 Paste that into Cloud Shell where you still have Nano open and are editing list-vms.js.

-Use CTRL-O to save (write out), and press Return when the existing filename is shown to you.
+Use CTRL-O to save (write out), and press ENTER when the existing filename is shown to you.
 Next use CTRL-X to exit Nano.

 ### Try Running Your Script
 Finally, run your script with Node.js using the following bash command: